 2 Lowers cholesterol: leaves has hypolipdemic effect and may be a useful therapy in hypercholestolemia.

 3 Boost fertility: A particular study showed that pumpkin has the potential to regenerate testicular damage and also increase spermatogenesis.

 6 .The leaves are rich in iron and play a key role in the cure of anaemia, (my mother used to mix the leaf extract with milk).

 7. They are also noted for lactating properties and are in high demand for nursing mothers.

 8.It has an hypoglycaemic (sugar reducing) effect.
 It is good for diabetics.

 11. The high protein content in leaves of plants such as pumpkin could have supplementary effect for the daily protein requirement of the body.

 12. Contains a healthy amount of vitamins.

-©Adeleke O. Olaoluwa (July 2015)UPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OS NEWS MOBILE APP
+©Adeleke O. Olaoluwa (July 2015)UPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OMOKOSHABAN MOBILE APP